Ecosystem

 cloud_software

 A single installation or tenant of a cloud software product usually maps to one endpoint per end-user account: two different end users each have their own agrirouter account with their own cloud_software endpoint, isolated from each other.
-The same end user can also have several cloud_software endpoints in a single account when the connected software wants to represent organisational units separately, for example distinct farms, subsidiaries, or user accounts inside the application.
+The same end user can also have several cloud_software endpoints in a single account when the connected software wants to represent organizational units separately, for example distinct farms, subsidiaries, or user accounts inside the application.

 virtual_communication_unit

 Messages sent by a VCU can carry a TeamSet context ID that identifies which group of connected machines the message belongs to.
-A TeamSet is a set of machines that work and move together and are connected to the same (virtual) communication unit, typically linked physically and informationally over ISOBUS.
+A TeamSet is a set of machines that work and move together and are connected to the same virtual communication unit, typically linked physically and informationally over ISOBUS.
 See TeamSet Context ID for the wire-level contract.

 farming_software is a legacy endpoint type kept for backward compatibility.
 New applications should register their endpoints as cloud_software instead.
 The two behave identically today, and farming_software may be removed in a future version of the API.